rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ----------------------------------------------------------------

-## Using the keys with an Aruba CX swtich
+## Using the keys with an Aruba CX switch

 The Aruba CX switches are easy to set up for SSH and public key access.
 They support strong cipher suites and it's easy to reset the cipher suite if you remove some and your client can't connect.
-I personally think they set the standard for how the SSH server implentation should be done on network devices.
+I personally think they set the standard for how the SSH server implementation should be done on network devices.

 ### Initial setup